Surviving spouse's pension

 In addition to the surviving spouse's pension, a person can receive a retirement pension or a disability pension.
-In such a case, the Régie des rentes du Québec pays both pensions in a single monthly payment.
+In such a case, we pay both pensions in a single monthly payment.
 This is known as a combined pension, and it is subject to a maximum amount determined by law.
 That amount is not necessarily equal to the sum of both pensions.
 As a result, the amount of the surviving spouse's pension could be reduced.

 Moreover, if an additional amount for disability is added to the retirement pension, it is taken into account in the calculation of the combined pension amount.
 As a result, the surviving spouse's pension could be further reduced.

-If a person receives an indemnity from the Société de l'assurance automobile du Québec (SAAQ) and the Régie deems him or her to be disabled for the same disability, the amount of the person’s surviving spouse's pension could be reduced.
+If a person receives an indemnity from the Société de l'assurance automobile du Québec (SAAQ) and our agency deem him or her to be disabled for the same disability, the amount of the person's surviving spouse's pension could be reduced.